Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 Each handed their trays back to the AI.
 She made herself comfortable for a nap and was soon asleep.
 Roger adjusted the overhead vent to blow more cool clean air into his face and resumed his focus concentration.

-He grinned seeing the thirteen-meter sloop the cab delivered them to, the Island Dream.
+But he grinned seeing the thirteen-meter sloop the cab delivered them to, the Island Dream.
 It was an identical replica of the Island Dream from a twenty-second-century video series about a smuggler.
 The captain climbed from the cabin, looking just like the show’s star, a smuggler captain from Jamaica.

 He grinned at Roger; his fake accent vanished.
 “Ah, a man who actually saw the show.”
 He turned and waved his hand at the boat.
 “Being a sailor, and with my name, I couldn’t resist even if it was a corny show.”
 Looking at Lynn as if he recognized her, “Jelco Island?
 Day trip?”